 Trinity Academy Leeds won the UK Social Mobility ‘School/College of the Year’ Award in recognition of our pioneering approach to careers education.
 The centrepiece of our social mobility work was Empower.
 We provide all students with insights into a broad range of sectors, including construction, ecology, fine art, literature, history, sustainability, professional services, project management, sustainability, and theatre.
 Read more in the UK Social Mobility Awards Winners case study report.

-Our TAL careers intentions are
+Our TAL careers intentions are to:

 - Raise the profile of careers education, information and guidance and ensure all adults are engaged to be able to fully support our students.
 This will be achieved through Empower Careers Pathways.

 - Cultivate an environment that enables students to have aspirational and realistic career goals where students know how to seek out information on how to achieve them.